-Arkansas annually receives approximately \$302,000 in Projects Assisting Transition from Homelessness (PATH) grant.
+Arkansas annually receives approximately \$303,000 in Projects Assisting Transition from Homelessness (PATH) grant.
 This money is sub-granted to 3 community mental health centers as part of a competitive application process.
 The sub-grantees are tasked with providing outreach, assessment, housing match, and assistance to obtain housing, as well as assistance with receiving social security income through the SOAR process.
-In 2018, the funds were used to assist 213 individuals in obtaining housing and mental health services.
-Of these, 57 were diagnoses with co-occurring substance use disorder and mental health disorders.
+In 2019 Annual Report (2020 reporting has not been released by SAMHSA yet), 396 persons were contacted by PATH staff and 272 persons were enrolled in PATH services, including 8 veterans.
+The funds were used to assist 173 individuals in obtaining temporary or permanent housing (from Services Provided section).
+163 persons received a screening or mental health evaluation and case management services.
+Of these, 38 were diagnoses with co-occurring substance use disorder and mental health disorders.

 c.
-Describe your state's targeted services to the older adult population.Older adults with behavioral health issues have access to the same services as the adult population.
+Describe your state's targeted services to the older adult population.